Alanthink/blog/_posts/2018-03-27-let-your-website-support-latex-scripts.md

 ## Configuration

-To use MaxJax in your web pages, you only need to put several lines of codes in the `<head>` block of your html document.
-The following are the ones I am using.
+To use MaxJax in your web pages, you only need to put several lines of codes in the `<head></head>` block of your html document.
+The following is the one I am using.
 Basically, `tex2jax` tells the engine what are the delimiters for formulas.
-By default, MaxJax doesn't support \$\$ as there are so many such symbols in websites.
-So after turning this option on, you need to use `processEscapes: true` to tell the engine that `\$` represents one single dollar symbol. `TeX` tells the engine how to render formulas where you can specify macros.
+By default, MaxJax doesn't support `$$` inline equations as it usually represents US dollar.
+So after turning this option on, you need to use `processEscapes: true` to tell the engine that only `\$` represents one single dollar symbol. `TeX` tells the engine how to render formulas where you can specify macros.

 ```html
 <script type="text/x-mathjax-config">